SharafaCode/T.B-Furnit/README.md

 # T.B-Furnit
-this is a simple furniture website with multiple page home product about and
+this is a simple furniture website with multiple page with home product about and